-Lizzie Peabody: And just as I'm beginning to think we are going anywhere but the place we are supposedly heading.
+Lizzie: ... and back.
+And just as I'm beginning to think we are going anywhere but the place we are supposedly heading ...

-Corporal Ronald Howlin: This is the house.
+Ronald Howlin: This is the house.

-Lizzie Peabody: We drive up to a red brick house, narrow and tall, silhouetted against the night sky.
+Lizzie: ... we drive up to a red brick house, narrow and tall, silhouetted against the night sky.

-Corporal Ronald Howlin: This house right here is the oldest piece of property that the Smithsonian owns.
+Ronald Howlin: This house right here is the oldest piece of property that the Smithsonian owns.

-Lizzie Peabody: Well, the oldest that's still in its original location.
+Lizzie: Well, the oldest that's still in its original location.
 The house was built in 1735 by the Sellman family, one of the first European families to arrive in what was then called the Colony of Maryland.
 But now it belongs to SERC, and nobody's lived in there for over a decade.
-The house is a stop on his patrol route.
-But Corporal Howlin tells me he does not go inside.
-Not since one night, years back.
+The house is a stop on his patrol route, but Corporal Howlin tells me he does not go inside-not since one night, years back.

-Corporal Ronald Howlin: I'm on patrol...
-Sorry, I can't-
+Ronald Howlin: I'm on patrol.
+So I came up here ...

-Lizzie Peabody: Hang on.
+Lizzie: Hang on.
 There's a spider on me.
-I have to, sorry, sorry, sorry.
-Do you mind starting again?
+I have to-sorry, sorry, sorry. [laughs] Do you mind starting again?

-Corporal Ronald Howlin: Okay, so I'm on patrol and I came up, parked the vehicle, left it running and something told me to look up.
-While I looked up at the very top window, and it used to have curtains over the window and those curtains moved.
+Ronald Howlin: Okay, so I'm on patrol and I came up, parked the vehicle, left it running.
+And something told me to look up.
+Well, I look up at the very top window, and it used to have curtains over the window, and those curtains moved.

-Lizzie Peabody: He says, this wasn't the kind of ripple a mouse running along the hem would make.
+Lizzie: He says, this wasn't the kind of ripple a mouse running along the hem would make.
 The curtains fell closed in the middle, like someone was holding them apart and then stepped back from the window.

-Corporal Ronald Howlin: Hair on my arms was standing up when I saw that.
+Ronald Howlin: Hair on my arms was standing up when I saw that.
 That's why I've never been back in the house.
-And I know people are going to have their...
-They're going to think twice.
-They're going to say, "Ah, no, maybe not."
+And I know people are going to have their-they're gonna think twice.
+They're gonna say, "Oh, no. Maybe not."
 It's what I saw.

-Lizzie Peabody: By now, we're both peering up at the dark little window on the third floor and I feel like he can probably guess what I'm about to ask.
-Can we go inside?
+Lizzie: By now, we're both peering up at the dark little window on the third floor, and I feel like he can probably guess what I'm about to ask.

+Lizzie: Can we-can we go inside?
 Would you go in now?

-Corporal Ronald Howlin: No.
+Ronald Howlin: No. [laughs]

-Lizzie Peabody: Okay, I'll ask you again in five minutes.
+Lizzie: Okay, I'll ask you again in five minutes.

-Corporal Ronald Howlin: That's fine.
-You're going to get the answer: no, I'm not going in the house.
+Ronald Howlin: That's fine.
+You're gonna get the answer, "No." I'm not going in the house.
 I'll go right there.
-We're only going to walk in right here, okay?
-I'm not walking through the house.
+We're only gonna walk in right here, okay?
+I'm not walking through that house.
 I'm not!